jsamaze/EcoSwap-backend/README.md

 `PATCH /user/`| :heavy_check_mark: |:x: |:heavy_check_mark: <br> OTP| :x: |:x:| :heavy_check_mark: | :heavy_check_mark:|
 ### Response body in data - `GET /user/`

+> In current implementation, it can show reviews given and received

+> Also, if the user is logged in and he is accessing his own data, can see all pts transaction, net points, accumulated points, and current tier

 ```json
 {
 	"_id": "651116a5497096ae12395d2b",